jlcarr/LeetCode/README.md

 - **Memory**: 47.2 MB
 - **Solution**: This is simular to finding lengths of cycles in linked lists.
 For each node we knows we'll eventually find a cycles, so search until a cycles is detected, easily done with a set, though more efficient is a tortoise-hare algorithm.
 I also used a stack to get the distances of other nodes in the list to the cycle.
 In this way we only visit each node a few times at most.

+### Problem 2914
+- **Name**: Minimum Number of Changes to Make Binary String Beautiful
+- **Runtime**: 23 ms
+- **Memory**: 17.00 MB
+- **Solution**: We can run through the string keeping track of the current value of our streak, which we want to be even.
+If we come to a change we need to change the newly seen value greedily in order to keep our streak going.
+This is optimal as is might break us into longer streaks we can continue to concatenate.

 ### Problem 2938
 - **Name**: Separate Black and White Balls
 - **Runtime**: 103 ms